SegerEnd/Flipper-Zero-LD-Toypad-Emulator/README.md

 This project aims to create a USB emulation app for the Flipper Zero to emulate the functionality of a Lego Dimensions ToyPad.

 ## Project Status
-The project is currently in development. **Character placement and vehicle are working** 🎉
+The project is currently in development. **Character placement and vehicles are working** 🎉

 ## Features
 Placing characters & vehicles on the ToyPad,